petrstepanov/bimmersticker-hexo/source/return-and-refund-policy/index.md

 * By email: info@bimmersticker.store
 * By visiting this page on our website: https://bimmersticker.store/#contact
 * By phone number: 4194968602
-* By mail: 1407 Napoleon Rd, Bowling Green, OH 43402, United States
+* By mail: 318 Ravenel St, Columbia, SC 29205, United States

 We will reimburse You no later than 14 days from the day on which We receive the returned Goods.
 We will use the same means of payment as You used for the Order, and You will not incur any fees for such reimbursement.